sindresorhus/alfy/readme.md

 Alfy offers the possibility of caching data, either with the [fetch](#fetchurl-options) or directly through the [cache](#cache) object.

 An important thing to note is that the cached data gets invalidated automatically when you update your workflow.
-This offers the flexibility for developers to change the structure of the cached data between workflows without having to worry about older structures.
+This offers the flexibility for developers to change the structure of the cached data between workflows without having to worry about invalid older data.

 ## Publish to npm